unsw-restech/unsw-restech.github.io/docs/software/others.md

 If you would like to install software using Conda there are instructions on how to do it on the [Python page](../software/python/).

 !!! note
-    Some software packages like Bioconductor do not work well if installed in Conda due to software dependencies and the time that it takes for new versions to be included in Conda.
+    Some software packages like Bioconductor do not work well if installed in Conda due to software dependencies and the time that it takes for a new version of the software to be included in Conda.

 ## Comsol
 The most user friendly way to run Comsol interactively is to use [Katana OnDemand](../using_katana/ondemand.md).